 The Polsky Center for Entrepreneurship and Innovation expanded mentorship and coaching to the University of Chicago community in fall 2012 through its Entrepreneur-in-Residence (EIR) program.
 Three successful Chicago-based entrepreneurs are available to meet with students, alumni, and faculty throughout the academic year.
 We also host regular small group sessions over breakfast and lunch.
 Contact Tom Ancona for more information.

-To set up meetings with the EIRs, please visit their O-Hours webpages:
+To set up meetings with the EIRs, please visit our office hours webpage:

 One of our most significant resources is our group of accomplished alumni who have expertise in a wide range of industries and functions.
 In order to enrich the educational experience of University of Chicago students and help them advance in their entrepreneurial careers, we weave mentorship into each of our major programs, matching seasoned alumni with budding entrepreneurs.
 If you are interested in learning more about how you can get paired with a mentor to help with your entrepreneurial path, please contact Hannah Williams.